Results for: public safety

 530-885-6100

-Placer Independent Resource Services (PIRS) provides free services for people with disabilities.
-They serves Placer, El Dorado, and Alpine counties.
+Placer Independent Resource Services (PIRS) offers free services that support independent living for people with disabilities in Placer, El Dorado, and Alpine counties.

 [read more]